MORE RAIN EXPECTED THIS WEEK

 WEDNESDAY: Warm and humid with a mix of sun and clouds.
 Spotty storms.
 HIGH: 82 LOW: 61

-THURSDAY: Scattered storms.
+THURSDAY: Morning t’showers.
 Turning breezy with the humidity dropping late.
-HIGH: 74 LOW: 55
+HIGH: 75 LOW: 55

 Copyright 2021 WBAY.
 All rights reserved.